 - Other Eligibility Requirements

-In order to be eligible to receive an award, all organizations must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet).
+In order to be eligible to receive an award, all organizations must have a unique entity identifier (UEI).
 Organizations who have previously received U.S. government funding from any source must also have a valid registration on www.SAM.gov.
 This registration is free of charge.
 You may register for it at any time, regardless of the status of an application for grant funding.
 It is recommended to apply for this registration as early as possible.

-Individuals are not required to have a DUNS number or be registered in SAM.gov.
+Individuals are not required to be registered in SAM.gov.

 Please follow all instructions below carefully.
 Proposals that do not meet the requirements of this announcement or fail to comply with the stated requirements will be ineligible.